irka775/little-explorers/README.md

 ##### **Newsletter Subscription (Email Marketing)**
-**Little Explorers** integrates **Mailchimp** to allow users to subscribe to newsletters during registration.
+**Little Explorers**  allow users to subscribe to newsletters during registration.
 This simulates how an online store can engage with customers through **exclusive offers, product updates, and seasonal promotions**.

 - Upon subscribing, users are get a confirmation message.
-- The site owner can track subscribers in the **Mailchimp Audience Dashboard**.
 - Subscribers receive promotional emails when new collections, discounts, or special events are launched.